Advanced Writing and Communication Skills

 Mission

-The mission of the Bachelor of Music in Performance Degree is to
+The mission of the Bachelor of Music in Instrumental Performance degree is to

-1. Provide the highest quality of education possible in the areas of musicianship that will lead toward a professional performance career or graduate study as a classical artist.
+1. Provide the highest quality of musical education possible for the purpose of preparing students for a professional performance career or graduate studies as a classical artist;

-2. To provide performance opportunities that integrate the skills learned in music and other classes and to foster creativity and research.
+2. Provide quality performance opportunities that integrate skills learned from music and other classes; and leverage these opportunities to further additional creativity and research;

-3. To provide audition skills and repertoire as well as the skills for building and managing the non-performance aspects of a professional career.
+3. Develop interpersonal, entrepreneurial, and other associated professional skills as the skills necessary for building and managing non-performance aspects of a professional career in music.

 Goals